Georgia Brooks: Storylines

 Karl later informs Georgia that she has been fired from the hospital.
 Georgia discovers that Paul's medical records match those of another patient, and thereby deduces that Paul never had leukaemia.
 She tells Mark Brennan (Scott McGregor) and he questions Nick.
 When IT find that Nick deleted Paul's patient files in a bid to cover up his crime, he is arrested.
 Karl tells Georgia that the hospital board have reinstated her job, but she will receive no apology or compensation.
 When Georgia learns that her mother, Rhonda (Kim Denman) has cancer again, she manages to get her into a specialist clinic in Germany.
 Georgia becomes distracted while treating Nell (Scarlett Anderson) and almost gives her an overdose of paracetamol.
 She apologises and takes some leave from the hospital, before deciding to join her mother in Germany.
 Georgia tells Kyle to stay behind for his business and join her later.
 After an impromptu farewell party with her friends and family, Georgia leaves for Munich.
 Georgia and Kyle speak via Skype, but communication between them decreases.
 Angie contacts Georgia and learns Rhonda's treatment has been successful, so they are coming home.
 Georgia arrives back to find that Kyle has been visited by Greg Keys, a man she met in Germany.
 She admits that they had a moment, but nothing physical happened between them.
 Georgia asks Kyle for a year apart and tells him not to wait for her, before leaving.

-Months later, Georgia returns to Erinsborough and asks Kyle to meet her at Lassiter's Hotel.
+The following year, Georgia returns to Erinsborough and asks Kyle to meet her at Lassiter's Hotel.
 Georgia explains that she has got a job at the German clinic her mother was treated at.
 She tells Kyle that she still loves him and wants him back.
 They kiss and Georgia gives Kyle a ticket to Germany.
 They kiss again, but are interrupted by Kyle's new girlfriend Amy Williams (Zoe Cramond).
 Kyle chases after Amy, and shortly after the boiler room explodes.
 Kyle and Amy get out of the hotel, and Kyle leaves Erinsborough to be with Georgia in Germany.
-A few years later, Kyle returns to Erinsborough and tells his family that he and Georgia have separated.
+Three years later, Kyle returns to Erinsborough and tells his family that he and Georgia have separated due to him still having feelings for Amy.